 The Solution

-Restate your thesis in fresh language, summarize findings, and discuss implications.
-Don't introduce new arguments.
+Restate your thesis in fresh language, summarise findings, and discuss implications.

 Argumentation Errors